 William Holme Van Buren was an American surgeon.
-Who first learned of the average length of the mare urethra. (around 8″) And these urethral sounds were called after his name.
+Who first learned of the average length of the male urethra. (around 8″) And these urethral sounds were called after his name.

 These J curved urethral sounds are specifically designed for deep prostate penetration.

 Van Buren sounding rods feel insane when pointed right into the prostate.

 You’ll also notice that the sizes are marked in french.